HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 This will happen again.
 Chicago gets polar vortex every 3-5 years.
 Are you ready for the next one?

-Manufacturer warranty is seperate.
+Manufacturer warranty is separate.
 The maintenance plan dosnt extend your warranty—though most warrantys require annual maintenance anyway so your covered there.

-Thats a seperate service.
-Well quote it if your ducts need cleaning, but its not included in the tune-up.
-(Most ducts dont need cleaning—we wont upsell you if its not necesary.)
+That's a separate service.
+We'll quote it if your ducts need cleaning, but it's not included in the tune-up.
+(Most ducts don't need cleaning—we won't upsell you if it's not necessary.)

 Pick the plan that fits your situation.
 No long-term contracts—cancel anytime if you change your mind.
 Homeowners in Roscoe Village, Mayfair, and all over Chicago been on these plans for years.